Taiwan's 'living hell' traffic is a tourism problem, say critics | KRDO

 As Taiwan began modernizing its roads in the 1960s, it referenced road design guidelines from the US, which largely prioritized cars over people.
 However, as other countries began to incorporate the needs of vulnerable users — namely pedestrians and cyclists — into their road designs, Taiwan fell behind.

-It also doesn’t help that in Taiwan, a myriad of government agencies have jurisdiction over the construction and management of roads complicate division of responsibilities and bogs down efforts to push for change.
+It also doesn’t help that in Taiwan, a myriad of government agencies have jurisdiction over the construction and management of roads, which complicates division of responsibilities and bogs down efforts to push for change.

 “Public transportation can be appalling outside of the Greater Taipei metropolitan area — even non-existent in some rural areas,” says Cheng.
 “It is not at the level of turn-up-and-go.”